 Food and DiningAs far as cuisine goes, Tainan is sometimes called the City of Snacks due to the abundance of street food and vendors dominating the local markets.
 Guohua Street, between Minshen Road and Minzu Road, is one of these places lined with stalls and small restaurants of all varieties.
 Another popular food hub is the bustling night market at the corner of Hai-an and He-wei Roads.
 Some Tainan specialties include things like coffin toast (fried bread stuffed with varying ingredients, including chicken, beans, seafood, vegetables, and milk-based sauces), oyster omelet, oysters and thin noodles, rice cakes, dan zai noodles (with ingredients like shrimp, coriander, and garlic), fried eel, and shrimp rolls (or zhou-shi).
 Pearl milk tea (also known as boba or bubble tea) is a popular beverage in Tainan and can be made to order in a number of varieties.

 The best prices for buses and trains in Taiwan can be found on 12Go.
-They let you search across all bus, train, and airline routes throughout Asia.
+They let you search across all bus, train, and airline routes throughout the region.